 In Catholic doctrine, we believe the Bible is the word of God, but do not view it literally as some Christians proclaim.
 NAVIGATE helps participants understand the message of such things as in Ephesians 5:22-24 where women are told to be submissive to their husbands.
 Some Christians believe that means the wife is to be lowly and subservient.
 What is often left out of that message is the rest of the passage!
 It commands a husband to love his wife as Christ loves the Church.
 That means giving himself up for her, “nourishing and cherishing her.”
 (Ephesians 5:25- 29) It also states that Christ sacrificed his life for the Church and continues to build it up.
 This commands husbands to be subject to the requirements of love and self-sacrifice.
-Thus, in reality the husbands have a more sacrificial duty than the wives.
+Thus, the husbands have a more sacrificial duty than the wives.

 You're Not Alone

 The Catholic Church gives us great insight into the importance of mentors, coaches, and guides.
 Much of that is based on Luke’s gospel account of the Annunciation and Visitation.
 When the Angel Gabriel tells Mary God’s plan for her to become pregnant by the overshadowing of the Holy Spirit, she is afraid.
 She is afraid because unwed pregnant women in Mary’s time were often stoned to death.
 We know she is frightened because the Angel tells her not to be afraid.
 Immediately after that command he gives her the greatest gift the God of the Universe could give her.
 Do you know what it was?
 It was another woman who would understand!
-The angel tells Mary about Elizabeth, her kinswoman, who is pregnant in her old age, because, "nothing is impossible with God!"
+The angel tells Mary about Elizabeth, her kinswoman, who is pregnant in her old age, because "nothing is impossible with God!"

 Mary knew Elizabeth was barren and according to cultural practices should have been killed, but Zechariah safeguarded her life.
 This witness gave Mary hope that her life would also be spared by Joseph.
 Elizabeth being pregnant at an advanced age gave Mary the help she needed to believe in the special situation of her own pregnancy.
 This gift of another person who would understand provided healing of her fears and she agreed to God’s plan.